What Does the Bible Say About Wicked People?

 At the same time, the Bible’s approach to wicked individuals is not merely punitive.
 It’s deeply rooted in the concept of divine justice tempered with mercy.
 The Scriptures reveal God’s desire for the wicked to turn away from their evil ways and embrace a life of righteousness.
 This theme is especially prominent in the teachings of Jesus, who extended grace and forgiveness to those considered sinners.

-See also What Does the Bible Say About Black Crows?
+See also What Does the Bible Say About Funerals?

 In the New Testament, Jesus’ approach to wickedness emphasizes transformation and renewal.
 He invited sinners to repentance, offering them a chance to start anew.
 This reflects God’s view of wickedness—not as an irreversible state, but as a condition from which one can be redeemed.